alan-if/alan-repository-template/README.md

 For more detailed information on using repository templates, see:

-- [GitHub Help » Creating a repository from a template]
+- [GitHub Docs » Creating a repository from a template]

 To learn more about the internal details of this template, consult the [repository Wiki].

 [by clicking on this link]: https://github.com/alan-if/alan-repository-template/generate "Create a new repository using the ALAN Repository Template!"
 [generate new repositories with repository templates]: https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/ "Read full article on GitHub Blog"
-[GitHub Help » Creating a repository from a template]: https://help.github.com/en/articles/creating-a-repository-from-a-template
+[GitHub Docs » Creating a repository from a template]: https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template
 [repository Wiki]: https://github.com/alan-if/alan-repository-template/wiki "Go to the Wiki of the ALAN Repository Template project"

 ## What Do I Get?